 Here is our first result.

 \begin{Th} Let $(X,T)$ be a {\bf good} topological dynamical system.
 Then $(X,T)$ is M\"obius disjoint, that is,~\eqref{sar1} holds for all continuous $f : X \to \R$ and all $x \in X$. \end{Th}

-To put our second result in context we recall also a recent result of Frantzikinakis-Host \cite{Fr-Ho} according to which Sarnak's conjecture holds in the {\bf logarithmic form} for all zero entropy topological dynamical systems with at most countably many ergodic invariant measures.
+To put our second result in context, we recall also a recent result of Frantzikinakis-Host \cite{Fr-Ho} according to which Sarnak's conjecture holds in the {\bf logarithmic form} for all zero entropy topological dynamical systems with at most countably many ergodic invariant measures.

 \begin{Th} Let $(X,T)$ be a topological dynamical system.
-Suppose that the set of invariant ergodic measures $M^e(X,T)$ is countable.
-If for every $\nu\in M^e(X,T)$ the measure theoretic dynamical system $(X, \mathcal{B}, \nu, T)$ satisfies either BPV rigidity or PR rigidity (see Definition~\ref{def:good}), then $(X,T)$ is M\"obius disjoint; that is,~\eqref{sar1} holds for all continuous $f : X \rightarrow \R$ and all $x \in X$. \end{Th}
+Suppose that the set of ergodic measures $M^e(X,T)$ is countable.
+If for every $\nu\in M^e(X,T)$ the measure-theoretic dynamical system $(X, \mathcal{B}, \nu, T)$ satisfies either BPV rigidity or PR rigidity (see Definition~\ref{def:good}), then $(X,T)$ is M\"obius disjoint; that is,~\eqref{sar1} holds for all continuous $f : X \rightarrow \R$ and all $x \in X$. \end{Th}